Solar Decathlon

 Student-built houses powered exclusively by solar power on display in Washington D.C. at the Solar Decathlon 2009.

 The U.S. Department of Energy (DOE) Solar Decathlon is a collegiate competition, comprising 10 contests, that challenges student teams to design and build highly efficient and innovative buildings powered by renewable energy.
 The winners are selected based for the best blending of design architectural and engineering excellence with innovation, market potential, building efficiency, and smart energy production.
 In the summer of 2018, DOE merged its two student building design competitions into one Solar Decathlon competition.

 The combined competition features two tracks, the Design Challenge and the Build Challenge.
-The Solar Decathlon provides a hands-on experience and unique training that prepares the competing students to enter the clean energy workforce.
-This international competition has been a driving force in raising awareness about clean energy since its inception in 2002.
+The Solar Decathlon provides practical experience and specialized training that prepares competing students to enter the clean energy workforce.
+This international competition has been a vehicle in raising public awareness about clean energy since its inception in 2002.
 Technologies and solutions used in Solar Decathlon homes have advanced the residential building industry both in the United States and abroad.

 After the first Solar Decathlon was held in 2002, the competition occurred biennially in 2005, 2007, 2009, 2011, 2013, 2015 and 2017.
 The Solar Decathlon 2017 was located in Denver, Colorado, adjacent to the 61st & Peña station on the University of Colorado A line commuter train connecting Denver International Airport to downtown Union Station.
 In addition to the competition, Solar Decathlon 2017 also featured a sustainability expo, professional development and consumer workshops, and middle-school education events.

 Open to the public and free of charge, the Solar Decathlon allows visitors to tour energy- and water-efficient houses, and gather ideas to save energy and conserve water in their own homes.

 The Solar Decathlon 2017 competition was presented by DOE and administered by Energetics, Incorporated, a subsidiary of VSE Corporation.
 Previous competitions were administered by the National Renewable Energy Laboratory (NREL).